Master of Science (MS) Program Requirements

 - And a total of three credit hours of politics for domestic students, or a total of six credit hours of Chinese Language and Chinese Culture for international students.

-- The JI Grade Point Average for these courses must be at least 3.0.
+- The Grade Point Average corresponding to the Training Plan must be at least 3.0.
 If a student fails to meet this requirement, he/she must take additional courses.
 His/her JI Grade Point Average will be evaluated based on the twenty one approved credit for which he/she has obtained the highest marks.

 The twenty one approved credit hours of engineering, math, and science are subjected to the following restrictions.

-- At least three credit hours of mathematics must be taken at the 5xx level or higher.
+- At least three credit hours of mathematics must be taken at the 5xx level or higher at JI.*

 - At least twelve credit hours within the student’s major must be selected at the 5xx level or higher.*